Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's 82 games this season have gone over this contest's total of 211.5 points 69 times.
+- Denver and its opponents have combined to score more than 210.5 points in 69 of 82 games this season.

-- The average point total in Denver's matchups this year is 228.3, 16.8 more points than this game's over/under.
+- Denver's contests this year have an average point total of 228.3, 17.8 more points than this matchup's over/under.

 Heat Betting Records & Stats

-- Miami has played 57 games this season that ended with a combined score higher than 211.5 points.
+- Miami has played 58 games this season that have gone over 210.5 combined points scored.

-- The average over/under for Miami's outings this season is 219.3, 7.8 more points than this game's total.
+- Miami's games this year have had a 219.3-point total on average, 8.8 more points than this matchup's over/under.

-- Miami has a record of 5-10, a 33.3% win rate, when it is set as the underdog by +125 or more by sportsbooks this season.

-- The moneyline set for this matchup implies Miami has a 44.4% chance of walking away with the win.
+- The moneyline set for this matchup implies Miami has a 25.6% chance of coming away with a victory in the contest.

 Nuggets vs Heat Additional Info